CSCfi/kielipankki-actions-pipeline/README.md

 You can check existing secrets with `oc get secrets`.
-If there's `runner-secrets` present, it should only contain one data entry (this can be confirmed by checking `oc get secret runner-secrets -o json`) and it can be removed with `oc delete secret runner-pat`.
+If there's `runner-secrets` present, it should only contain one data entry (this can be confirmed by checking `oc get secret runner-secrets -o json`) and it can be removed with `oc delete secret runner-secrets`.
 This removal only affects newly created pods: pre-existing ones will still attempt to use the old token, so they must be removed and new ones created for the removal/update to be effective.